Where to Stay in Seoul First Time: Best Areas and Neighborhoods

 Hongdae along with Sinchon and Edae is located in Mapo-gu district.
 Sinchon is an area located right outside Yonsei University, home to Hyundai Department Store and U-Plex Plaza.
 Edae is home to Ewha Women’s University.

-Best places to stay in Seoul in Hongdae for first-time tourists:
+Best places to stay in Seoul in Hongdae:

 🔍MORE HOTELS IN HONGDAE